vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A) We will use a Thread when we want to perform background operations when application is running in foreground.
 We will use a service even when the application is not running.

 -   **What is a Handler?**<br/>
     A) A Handler allows you to send and process Message and Runnable objects associated with a thread's MessageQueue.
 Each Handler instance is associated with a single thread and that thread's message queue.
 When you create a new Handler, it is bound to the thread / message queue of the thread that is creating it -- from that point on, it will deliver messages and runnables to that message queue and execute them as they come out of the message queue.
+We will generally use handler class when we want to repeat task every few seconds.

 -   **How to save password safely in Android?**<br/>
     A) Using Android Keystore<br/>